Pieter Libin <pieter@emweb.be>

 A session exits when the user browses away from the application, when WApplication.quit() is called, or when the servlet container is shut down.
 From this moment on, your widget tree will be waiting to be garbage collected.
 Therefore, you should release auxiliary resources held by your widgets or application in the finalize() method of these objects.

 During the lifetime of a session, the controller implemented by WtServlet will handle and interpret requests, invoke event handling code, and render updates and changes to your widget tree.
 This is strictly an internal affair of the library, except that it allows you to scope the use of resources to a single request.
-To that extend, the library provides a central entry point for doing things like acquiring and releasing database connections and transactions, or have a single place for handling internal application errors.
+To that extent, the library provides a central entry point for doing things like acquiring and releasing database connections and transactions, or have a single place for handling internal application errors.
 Each request is handled from within WApplication.notify(), and by reimplementing this method you may control resource usage during each request.

 2.4.
 Event handling

-To respond to user-interactivity events, or in general to communicate events from one widget to any other, JWt uses a signal/listener system, which is a popular implementation of the Observer pattern.
+To respond to user interactivity events, or in general to communicate events from one widget to any other, JWt uses a signal/listener system, which is a popular implementation of the Observer pattern.

-Depending on the number of objects your signal propagates to listeners, you need to use Signal, Signal1, Signal2, …, Signal6 as a signal object.
+Depending on the number of objects your signal propagates to listeners, you need to use Signal, Signal1, Signal2, … , Signal6 as a signal object.

 Adding a listener to a clicked() signal.